nwslR/nwslR/README.md

 `nwslR` is an R ecosystem that contains datasets and analysis functionality for the National Women’s Soccer League (NWSL).
-Founded in 2013, the NWSL is the United States’ top professional women’s soccer league, featuring players from all over the world.
+Founded in 2013, the NWSL is the United States’ top professional women’s soccer league, featuring players from all over the world.In an effort to create a reproducible and friendly ecosystem, the setup is heavily inspired by the [nflverse](https://github.com/nflverse).
+Many thanks to [Tan Ho](https://github.com/tanho63) for all his help and advice.

 Accessibility of data in women’s sports (and particularly soccer) lags behind its male counterparts.
 This package is on contribution to a growing ecosystem of open data sources that aims to make data available to fans and analysts of the league.
-The main package, `nwslR`, provides functions to data easily access data that is loaded in the [nwsldata repo](https://github.com/nwslR/nwsldata).
+The main package, `nwslR`, provides functions to easily access data that is loaded in the [nwsldata repo](https://github.com/nwslR/nwsldata).
 Data is updated several times a week during the season and more sporadically in the offseason.